makrai/notes/purkayashta2304-romanization.md

 # Abstract

 * Large multilingual pretrained LMs (mPLMs) for cross-lingual transfer in NLP
-* hE besides pretraining data scarcity, is also hindered by the increase in vocabulary size and limitations in their parameter budget.
-In
+* hE pretraining data scarcity, increase in vocabulary size, and limitations in their parameter budget
-* we: transliteration on a massive scale.
-In particular,
+* we: transliteration on a massive scale
-* we explore the UROMAN transliteration tool, which provides mappings from UTF-8 to Latin characters for all the writing systems, enabling
+* we explore the UROMAN transliteration tool, which provides
+  * mappings from UTF-8 to Latin characters for all the writing systems
-  * inexpensive romanization for virtually any language.
-We first focus on
+  * inexpensive romanization for virtually any language
 * we
-  * how UROMAN compares against other language-specific and manually curated transliterators for adapting multilingual PLMs.
-We then
+  * how UROMAN compares against other language-specific and manually curated transliterators for adapting multilingual PLMs
-  * study and compare a plethora of data-and parameter-efficient strategies for adapting the mPLMs to romanized and non-romanized corpora of 14 diverse low-resource languages.
-Our
+  * study and compare a plethora of data-and parameter-efficient strategies for adapting the mPLMs to romanized and non-romanized corpora of 14 diverse low-resource languages
 * results reveal that
   UROMAN-based transliteration can offer strong performance for many languages,
   * particular gains achieved in the most challenging setups: